-The CRR defines counterparty credit risk ("CCR") as the risk that the counterparty to a transaction could default before the final settlement of the transaction's cash flows.
+The CRR defines CCR as the risk that the counterparty to a transaction could default before the final settlement of the transaction's cash flows.

-Limits on counterparty exposure are established by the Treasury Management Credit Committee.
+Limits on counterparty exposure are established by the MCC.
 Such limits relate to net exposure, after application of cash (and cash equivalent) collateral, as provided in industry-standard documentation such as the ISDA and GMRA agreements, and the Credit Policy.

-The Bank has not established any credit reserves in relation to counterparty credit risk.
+The Bank has not established any credit reserves in relation to CCR.